 Enjoy The Beauty of Autumn in Bucks County

-Here, you will actually be able to see the leaves on both the Pennsylvania and New Jersey sides of the Delaware River.
+Here, you will actually see the leaves on both the Pennsylvania and New Jersey sides of the Delaware River.
 You will additionally pass the Thompson Neely Barn, one of several gorgeous old stone barns on Visit Bucks County’s Barn Voyage self-guided barn driving tour.

-If you are driving through on a Sunday, you will be able to enjoy brunch at Washington Crossing Inn.
+If you are driving through on a Sunday, you will enjoy brunch at Washington Crossing Inn.
 Or perhaps even walk through Bowman’s Hill Wildflower Preserve (North on Route 32 approximately five minutes), the perfect stop for nature lovers.

 New Hope Day Tip

 Next, enjoy an early lunch break at The Deck Restaurant & Bar, situated in the back of the famous Bucks County Playhouse.
-Or perhaps the outdoor patio at The Landing Restaurant, Jose Garces’ Stella, with sights of the Delaware River, after lunch devote a bit of time for some shopping in town.
+Or perhaps the outdoor patio at The Landing Restaurant, Jose Garces’ Stella, with sights of the Delaware River, devote a bit of time to some shopping in town after lunch.

 Take in Bucka Counties Autumn Foliage

 Now, get ready to surround yourself with autumn-colored trees and riverfront homes.
-Before, get back on River Road heading North, and soak in the landscape before you arrive at Lumberville, Pa.
+Before, get back on River Road heading North, and soak in the landscape before arriving at Lumberville, Pa.